Marián Gáborík: Minnesota Wild (2000–2009)

 Gáborík was unable to sign a new contract with the Wild in the 2009 off-season.
-He left the Wild after eight seasons as its last original player and as the club's all-time leader in goals, assists and points.
+He left the Wild after eight seasons as its last original player and as the club's all-time leader in goals, assists and points, all of which have since been surpassed by Mikko Koivu.

 New York Rangers (2009–2013)

 Leading up to the free agency period, Gáborík was speculated to have interest in signing with the Vancouver Canucks after The Province reported he had recently bought a home in West Vancouver in the 2009 off-season.
 Nevertheless, Gáborík signed as an unrestricted free agent with the New York Rangers on the first day of free agency on 1 July 2009.
 The Rangers signed him to a reported $37.5 million contract over five years.

 Gáborík got off to a quick start with his new club, scoring 10 goals in his first 12 games.
 Nearly a month into the season, he suffered a knee injury after colliding with former Ranger Petr Průcha in a game against the Phoenix Coyotes on 26 October 2009.
 He missed two games, including what would have been his first game back in Minnesota against the Wild.
 Gáborík was injured for a second time in the season when his right leg was cut by team goaltender Henrik Lundqvist during a team practice on 9 February 2010.
-Though the Rangers missed the 2010 playoffs, Gáborík did not disappoint in his first season with the team; he played in 76 games, matching his career high with 42 goals, and set a new career high in points with 86.
+Though the Rangers finished ninth in the East and missed the 2010 playoffs by one point, Gáborík did not disappoint in his first season with the team; he played in 76 games, matching his career high with 42 goals, and 44 assists for a new career high in points with 86.
+He led the Rangers in all three categories and his 42 goals ranked fifth in the NHL overall (only behind Patrick Marleau, Alexander Ovechkin and the league leader(s) Sidney Crosby and Steven Stamkos, respectively.
+His 86 points ranked 10th overall in the league.